gotnull/siriproxy-lotto/README.md

 Tattslotto results, Siri style!
 ==============================================

-This is a plugin for SiriProxy that returns the winning number for Tattslotto, Powerball and Super 66.
+This is a plugin for SiriProxy that returns the winning numbers for Tattslotto and Powerball.

 NOTE: This plugin only applies to Australia.